North Korea photos suggest new solid-fuel missile designs | New Country 923

-TOKYO (AP) — North Korea’s state news agency released photos Wednesday that appear to show the designs of one or possibly two new missiles.
+TOKYO (AP) — North Korea’s state media released photos Wednesday that appear to show the designs of one or possibly two new missiles.

 Concept diagrams of the missiles were seen hanging on a wall behind leader Kim Jong Un while he visited a plant that makes solid-fuel engines for the country’s ballistic-missile program.